Anti-Japanese sentiment: Philippines

 A propaganda newspaper clipping which refers to the Bataan Death March in 1942 was distributed and sparked outrage worldwide.

 Anti-Japanese sentiment in the Philippines can be traced back to the Japanese occupation of the country during World War II and its aftermath.
 An estimated 1 million Filipinos out of a wartime population of 17 million were killed during the war, and many more Filipinos were injured.
 Nearly every Filipino family was affected by the war on some level.
 Most notably, in the city of Mapanique, survivors have recounted the Japanese occupation during which Filipino men were massacred and dozens of women were herded in order to be used as comfort women.
 Today, the Philippines has peaceful relations with Japan.
 In addition, Filipinos are generally not as offended as Chinese or Koreans are by the claim from some quarters that the atrocities are given little, if any, attention in Japanese classrooms.
 This feeling exists as a result of the huge amount of Japanese aid which was sent to the country during the 1960s and 1970s.

 The Davao Region, in Mindanao, had a large community of Japanese immigrants which acted as a fifth column by welcoming the Japanese invaders during the war.
 The Japanese were hated by the Moro Muslims and the Chinese.
 The Moro juramentadoss performed suicide attacks against the Japanese, and no Moro juramentado ever attacked the Chinese, who were not considered enemies of the Moro, unlike the Japanese.

 According to a 2011 BBC World Service Poll, 84% of Filipinos view Japan's influence positively, with 12% expressing a negative view, making Philippines one of the most pro-Japanese countries in the world.

 Singapore

-The older generation of Singaporeans have some resentment towards Japan due to their experiences in World War II when Singapore was under Japanese Occupation but because of developing good economical ties with them, Singapore is currently having a positive relationship with Japan.
+The older generation of Singaporeans harbor some resentment towards Japan due to their experiences during World War II when Singapore was under Japanese occupation.
+However, due to good economic ties with Japan, Singapore currently maintains a positive relationship with them.